 According to Dr. Julie Russak, if you are relying on just a cleanser to remove all the gunk from the day, you’re setting yourself up for disappointment.
-“Oils are much more gentle and better at removing makeup than soaps,” says Dr. Russak.
+“Oils are much gentler and better at removing makeup than soaps,” says Dr. Russak.
 “If you are just using a soap, you are drying the skin out, changing the skin’s pH and microbiome, which can cause a domino effect of problems.”

 Instead, she recommends double cleansing—the process of using an oil to first gently remove all the makeup and dirt and then following up with a cleanser to wash off any leftover residue.
 Like regular cleansers, choosing the right cleansing oil depends on your skin concerns, goals, and lifestyle.
 We consulted with Dr. Russak and Dr. Kavita Mariwalla on how to shop and use a drugstore cleansing oil, as well as some of their favorite drugstore picks.